evision-corporate-image

-The Bachelor of Arts program in Economics teaches students to analyze complex social and economic systems and provides them with an excellent training for different career paths.
+The Bachelor of Economics program teaches students to analyze complex social and economic systems and provides them with an excellent training for different career paths.
 Studying economics helps a student to thoroughly understand business, markets, finance, trade, government policy, international issues, globalization, health, labor, development, and environmental problems.

 Our Faculty